Interoute/Libcloud-and-VDC/README.md

 #5.
 Supported Libcloud Commands:

-<p>The table below shows the list of libcloud commands that are supported on VDC 2.0.</p>
+<p>The table below shows the list of libcloud commands that are supported on VDC 2.0.
+Any libcloud commands that are not in this list, are not supported by Interoute's VDC 2.0.</p>

 <div id="Libcloud Commands_2055" align=center x:publishsource="Excel">